ultraq/preferences-xml/README.md

 Just put the JAR somewhere in your project classpath and it should be picked-up and used by Java when you access the Java Preferences API.
-Preferences will be written to files inside a `.preferences` sub-directory of your project.
+Preferences will be written to files inside a `.preferences` sub-directory of your project: 1 for the system preferences, and 1 for every user account that uses the program.